facelessuser/ScopeHunter/docs/usage.md

 Highlight the scope extent.

 #### styling
-Show not only the color value of the scope and text styling.
+Show not only the color value, but also the scope and text styling.

 #### show_simulated_alpha_colors
-When showing color values, ScopeHunter can show the perceived color value of transparent colors (or mix the transparent foreground with the background giving the color value you are actually seeing).
+When showing color values, ScopeHunter can show the perceived color value of transparent colors.
+It mixes the transparent foreground with the background giving the color value you are actually seeing.

 #### selectors
 Show the color scheme selectors that are responsible for applying the visible color and styles.